yeenbean/ODT-Builder/README.md

 ### Creating offline installers

 1. Extract ODT Builder into its own directory.
-2. Run `Build.ps1`. *You may have to change your PowerShell settings to allow execution of the script.*
+2. Run `Build.ps1` or `run.bat`.
-3. Choose one of the options from the main menu to start a build.
-You can build both versions simultaneously, or just one version.
+3. Choose a version of Office from the main menu.
-4. Let the build complete.
-You may not see any output during the download process.
-5. Deploy your installation to your target machine.
-See instructions below.
+4. Choose your architecture.
+5. Choose whether to build an archive, or to deploy to the current machine.

+The script will then download the required files, then either install Office or create a zip archive which you can move to the target machine.

-### Installing from offline installer
+### Installing from an archive

-1. Copy or upload the version of Office needed.
-32 and 64 identify 32-bit and 64-bit versions.
+1. Transfer the archive to the target machine.
 2. Extract the archive into it's own directory.
 3. Run `install.bat`.
 You'll see the familiar installation UI.
 4. ?????